 - Able to run on batteries

-- Single stereo output meaning you will have to switch cables manually
+- Single stereo output means you will have to switch cables manually

 - No MIDI input or output for iOS